softwaremill/recursion-training/README.md

 ## Anamorphism

-Cata is a bottom-up folding of a structure.
+As we learned, cata is a bottom-up folding of a structure.
 Anamorphism works in the opposite direction and allows to unfold a structure.
 For this we need the dual of `Algebra` - `Coalgebra`:
 ```scala
 type Coalgebra[F[_], A] = A => F[A]